Srriash/srriash.github.io/README.md

 ## Beyond Academia

-For information about my interests outside of academia, including sports achievements, running journey, and philosophical pursuits, please visit my [Personal Page](personal.md).
+Learn more about my interests beyond the lab, from sports background to my philosophical exploration, by visiting my [Personal Page](personal.md).

 ## Connect